Schizotypal personality disorder

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your primary care doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a psychiatrist.

 What you can do